 Applications written using the C library can run either inside the

-ctx terminal, or stand-alone using SDL2, fbdev/DRM or in-terminal
+ctx terminal, or stand-alone using SDL2, fbdev/KMS or in-terminal

 unicode quads/sextants/ascii as output.